007jasonsmith/goose/docs/shell.md

 The longer-term plan for the Goose user interface is to have the kernel host a web server, and allow users to interact through HTTP.

+## Overview ##

+The Goose shell works by intercepting keystrokes and processing them.
+The majority of keystokes to go the current window, typing out the next command.
+However, some keys switch between different windows.
+This is how it is possible to switch between the outputs of two different programs.
+And possibly monitor their memory usage, in a third window.

+The shell is some chrome over a series of "windows".
+Each window is a text buffer.